 Research

-One of the most important things to do to understand your character’s background is to do some research.
+One of the most important things to do to understand your character’s background is to conduct thorough character biography research.
 The first thing you need to do is go through your script and write down all the facts you can find about your character.
-This includes where they live, the time period they live in, what they do for work, and anything else you can discover that gives you an insight into how the character lives
+This includes where they live, the time period they live in, what they do for work, and anything else you can discover that gives you an insight into how the character lives.
+Understanding the historical context and cultural understanding of your character’s life is crucial for authentic portrayal.

 Character Biography